 Inspiring ideas for Christmas retail campaigns – Part One

-Christmas is just around the corner which means the pressure is on.
+Christmas is just around the corner which means the pressure is on for retailers.

 At this time of year email marketing volume increases by 25% (MarketingTech, 2016).
 In retail it’s all a desperate bid to bring customers in and meet those end-of-year sales targets.

-We take a look at inspiring and commercially savvy ideas for retail christmas email campaigns.
-We know that retailers are constantly reviewing and adapting their email plans in this busy period which is why we’re giving you food for thought throughout the festive period.
+We take a look at inspiring and commercially savvy ideas for Christmas retail campaigns.
+We know that retailers are constantly reviewing and adapting their campaign plans in this busy period which is why we’re giving you food for thought throughout the festive period.

-In part one we suggest campaigns you can send before the threat of last delivery deadline approaches.
+In part one we’re sharing ideas for Christmas email campaigns you can send before the threat of last delivery deadline approaches.
 Campaigns that will spark interest, re-engagement and deliver sales without having to rely on the infamous discounts of cyber-days.